PinYuanChen/pinyuan.github.io/_posts/2023-10-20-unit-test-urlsession-request.md

 }

 ```
-We walk through the property inside the stub and invoke delegate methods in response to each situation.
+Within the stub, we'll traverse each property, triggering delegate methods corresponding to each scenario.

-Moving back to the test file, we write our second test to examine if it returns an error on a failing request.
+Returning to the test file, our next task is to script a secondary test, ensuring it flags an error for a failed request.

 ```swift
 func test_getFromURL_failsOnRequestError() {